 CAlifornia Police Department

 The breast is an apocrine gland seen in both males and females.
-However, in females it has a specific function which is the production of milk.
+However, in females it has a specific function which is the production of milk for neonatal nutrition and immune function.

 Breast hypoplasia is a condition which is characterized by underdevelopment of the breast.
 Breast hypoplasia can be congenital or acquired.